evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part5/Add-a-simple-new-web-page.md

 urlpatterns = urlpatterns + evennia_website_urlpatterns
 ```

-The above code imports our `story.py` Python view module from where we created it earlier -- in
+The above code imports our `story.py` Python view module from where we created it earlier &mdash; in
-`mygame/web/website/` -- and then add the corresponding `path` instance.
+`mygame/web/website/` &mdash; and then add the corresponding `path` instance.
 The first argument to
 `path` is the pattern of the URL that we want to find (`"story"`) as a regular expression, and
 then the view function from `story.py` that we want to call.

 That should be it.
-Reload Evennia -- `evennia reload` -- and you should now be able to navigate
+Reload Evennia &mdash; `evennia reload` &mdash; and you should now be able to navigate
 your browser to the `http://localhost:4001/story` location and view your new story page as
 rendered by Python!